uddugteam/offchain-ipfs-manual/src/offchain-ipfs-callables.md

 ### `ipfs_add_bytes`

-Adds the given bytes to the IPFS repository
+Adds the given bytes to the IPFS repository.

 **Frequency:** Every other block<br />
 **Weight**: 200,000<br />